srodrigo231/ChatBot/README.md

     8. rasa x

 ### Rasa Multi session support
 Rasa frameworlk support a session user a long 60 minutes by default.

 ### Rasa Stress test
-    To make stress test you would use this [tool]. (https://github.com/salgieri/rasa-locust-stress-test)
+To make stress test you would use this [tool](https://github.com/salgieri/rasa-locust-stress-test).

 ### Multilengual Support
-    A futute feature is the bilingual support (es/en). this is an [example] (https://gitlab.com/langnerd/chatbot-engine) but with previous Rasa versions
+A futute feature is the bilingual support (es/en).
+This is an [example](https://gitlab.com/langnerd/chatbot-engine) but with previous Rasa versions.